South Wales Coast ~ Walk 8. Llantwit Major beach to Monknash

 The path continues along the clifftop before steps lead down to Tresillian Bay, a secluded cove of pebbles and rocks.
 On the approach to the bay some caves can be seen along the cliffs which according to local legends were the haunt of pirates and smugglers during the Middle Ages.

 After crossing the bank of pebbles and climbing steps out of the bay, the path levels out.
 This section towards St. Donat’s is sheltered by hedgerows and it can be very muddy in parts, particularly near King George’s Field.
+There are a number of ‘step stiles’ set in old walls made from local stone and which are quite high, along this part of the heritage coast.

-Before descending again to St. Donat’s Bay, look inland through the trees to glimpse the historic castle which is now an exclusive college, but was once a home of notorious American media tycoon William Randolph Hearst.
+Before descending again to St. Donat’s Bay, a look inland through the trees will glimpse the historic castle, which is now an exclusive college.
+It was once a home of notorious American media tycoon William Randolph Hearst.
+At St. Donat’s Bay, the path is surfaced as part of the sea defence and runs alongside the impressive fortified walls and gateway to the former castle, now Atlantic College.

-Ahead are the two Lighthouses at Nash Point.
-The coast here was treacherous with many shipwrecks through the centuries, the shallow waters and rocks sending many mariners to a watery grave.
 The lighthouses were built in 1832 and their pristine whitewashed walls with the old keepers cottages and outbuildings, one topped by a huge foghorn, are still an impressive sight on the headland.

 Above Cwm Nash, view ahead and photo below, the view eastwards